20 Examples of Wearables and IoT Disrupting Healthcare

 Beta Bionics has developed a fully integrated medical wearable device that can autonomously manage blood sugar levels 24/7 for people having type 1 diabetes.
 Right now is in the state of clinical testing and not available for sale.

-2. Wearables for heart attacks
+2. Wearable device for heart attacks

 3. Protection against concussion